 Grace Hopper and the Invention of the Information Age

-Hopper made herself "one of the boys" in Howard Aiken's wartime Computation Laboratory at Harvard, then moved on to the Eckert and Mauchly Computer Corporation.
-Both rebellious and collaborative, she was influential in male-dominated military and business organizations at a time when women were encouraged to devote themselves to housework and childbearing.
+Both rebellious and collaborative, Hopper was influential in male-dominated military and business organizations at a time when women were encouraged to devote themselves to housework and childbearing.
 Hopper's greatest technical achievement was to create the tools that would allow humans to communicate with computers in terms other than ones and zeroes.
 This advance influenced all future programming and software design and laid the foundation for the development of user-friendly personal computers.

 HardcoverOut of Print ISBN: 9780262013109 404 pp. | 5.375 in x 8 in 24 figures, 5 tables